StanEkso/ReactReduxApi/README.md

-# React SPA & API
+# React Redux & API

-This project is example of "multi-page SPA" using React-Router.
+This project is example of "multi-page SPA" using React-Router and Redux.

-Visit http://spa-lemon.vercel.app/ to checkout it by yourself.
+Visit https://react-redux-api-omega.vercel.app/ to checkout it by yourself.

 ## Preview on Desktop